-Our understanding of this condition, confirmed through discussion with the Attorney General, is that vendor invoices be paid in less than 90 days.
-Consequently, Prospect is not in compliance as there were invoices totaling matrixes that were more than 90 days past due as of the quarter ended September 30, 2021 and there remain unpaid invoices totaling matrixes (Table 7.2.3 above) as of the quarter ended December 31, 2021.
+Our understanding of this condition, confirmed through discussion with the Attorney General, that vendor invoices be paid in less than 90 days.
+Consequently, Prospect is not in compliance as there were invoices totaling that were more than 90 days past due as of the quarter ended September 30, 2021 and there remain unpaid invoices totaling that (Table 7.2.3 above) as of the quarter ended December 31, 2021.
+As noted above, that of such amount is related to longer term disputed amounts and acquisition related amounts and that is related to recent unpaid amounts.